Contact:Angelique Marcus, DECD Special Education Resource Unit (SERU), +61 (08) 8235 2871

 - Building Language: Community Cards (photo cards) 100 colour pictures around 5 semantic community themes.

-- The 26 consonant and 20 vowel cues
+- all the consonant and vowel cues

 The Spelfabet materials are explicit, systematic synthetic phonics resources by speech pathologist Alison Clarke.
 They aim to strengthen phonemic awareness and spelling pattern knowledge.